mgoellnitz/trackdown/issues.md

 hook available and we would need a `post-push` hook to get the right timing after the changes have been reflected in the remote issue tracking system.

+## GRAPHICAL progress bar for iterations in roadmap (resolved)

+*nth*

+Not only output percentages about the progress a certain release, iteration, or sprint has made, but also present a graphical progress bar for easier overview about the current state.

+Martin Goellnitz / Wed, 28 Dec 2016 01:13:18 [415121a80ee3a216e9a02635df34b30dacb34f73](https://github.com/mgoellnitz/trackdown/commit/415121a80ee3a216e9a02635df34b30dacb34f73)

+resolves #GRAPHICAL progress bar in roadmap

 ## GITLAB offline mirror (in progress)

 *mirror*